jessepav/lacygoill-wiki-backup/weechat/secured_data.md

 Use the `/secure` command:

     /secure
-    Hash algo: sha256  Cipher: aes256  Salt: on~
+    Hash algo: sha256  Cipher: aes256  Salt: on˜

-    Passphrase is not set~
+    Passphrase is not set˜

-    No secured data set~
+    No secured data set˜

 ##
 # Using secured data